isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Details Page
 -------------------
 The cohort details page displays the details of a specific cohort.
-On that page the title of that cohort will be displayed at the top of the page.
+The title of the cohort is displayed at the top of the page.

 From the "SAVED COHORTS" tab you can: